 Abarim Publications' online Biblical Greek Dictionary

 The curious verb τυγχανω (tugchano) basically describes a motion that comes to a sudden halt, either in a selected target or in an accidental one.
-It may mean to gain, attain or obtain (Luke 20:35, Acts 24:2, 26:22, 27:3 and 2 Timothy 2:10), or it may mean to happen or to chance.
+It may mean to gain, attain or obtain (Luke 20:35, Acts 24:2, 2 Timothy 2:10), or it may mean to happen or to chance.

 In this second sense, it's used in combination with the particle ει (ei), meaning if, and thus acquires the meaning of "if it so happens" or "perhaps" or "for example" (1 Corinthians 14:10 and 15:37).
 In Luke 10:30 our verb appears to express the unintended condition of the victim of the Good Samaritan story, who "happened to be" half-dead when the robbers left him (it stands to reason that the robbers had wanted to kill the man).